Geneva Community High School: Academics

 In 2010, Geneva had an average composite ACT score of 24.2, and graduated over 99% of its senior class.
 Geneva has made Adequate Yearly Progress on the Prairie State Achievement Examination, a state test part of the No Child Left Behind Act.

 In addition, in 2010, Geneva had 106 Illinois State Scholars, which constituted 23% of the senior class.

 Of the 206 students taking 302 AP tests in 2010, 85% received scores of 3, 4, or 5.

 Athletics

 Geneva currently competes in the DuKane Conference and Illinois High School Association.
 School colors are blue and white, and teams are stylized as the Vikings, a nickname that appeared in newspapers as early as 1942, and was first used in the Gecohi, Geneva's yearbook, in 1944 (for the 1943-1944 school year).
-The title, Gecohi (derived from GEneva COmmunity High School), was renamed the Viking in 1948.
+The title, Gecohi (derived from GEneva COmmunity HIgh School), was renamed the Viking in 1948.
 Students referred to the school as "Gecohi" as late as 1980.

 Geneva's traditional rival is Batavia High School.
 Batavia High School is located in Batavia, the neighboring town to the south.
-From 1913 through 2014, the Vikings and the Bulldogs of Batavia High School have faced off on the football field 96 times.
-The current record is 51-41-5, favoring Geneva.
+From 1913 through 2024, the Vikings and the Bulldogs of Batavia High School have faced off on the football field 106 times.
+The current record is 52-49-5, favoring Geneva.
 The Batavia-Geneva game is among the top twenty oldest football rivalries in the state of Illinois.

+The Geneva girls cross country team won the IHSA Class 3A state championship in 2008.

+The boys basketball team finished in fourth place in IHSA Class 4A in 2015.

+The girls basketball team won the IHSA Class 4A state title in 2017.